-- The VA rating for disability of m70% or higher must be awarded within 4 years of retirement.
+- The VA rating for disability of m70 percent or higher must be awarded within 4 years of retirement.

-- The VA rating must be 70% or higher for each month.
-If the rating falls below 70% any given month, then the retiree has no entitlement to special compensation for that month.
+- The VA rating must be 70 percent or higher for each month.
+If the rating falls below 70 percent any given month, then the retiree has no entitlement to special compensation for that month.

 Unlike active duty pay, retired/retainer pay is only paid once per month.
-Your net retired/retainer pay should be sent to your financial institution by Direct Deposit unless you either reside in a foreign country, which Direct Deposit is not available.
+Your net retired/retainer pay should be sent to your financial institution by direct deposit unless you reside in a foreign country, which direct deposit is not available.
 Your retired pay will be deposited to your account on the first business day of the month following the end of the month.

 Any applicant who accepts employment with a foreign government without approval is subject to having reserve or retired pay withheld for the period of unauthorized employment.

-If you are retired and contemplating employment by a foreign government, you must obtain approval from the Secretary of the service concerned and the Secretary of State.
-For more information contact:
+If you are retired and contemplating employment by a foreign government, you must obtain approval from the Secretary of the service concerned and the Secretary of State. .

-If you elect survivor coverage from your civil service annuity, your military SBP participation will be suspended while you receive the civil service annuity.
+If you elect survivor coverage from your civil service annuity, your military survivor benefit plan (SBP) participation will be suspended while you receive the civil service annuity.
 If you want to retain military SBP you may do so, but you must then decline survivor annuity from the Office of Personnel Management.
 If your pay is subject to court-ordered distribution, you must authorize an allotment in an amount equal to the distribution, in order to include military service in the civil service annuity computation.

 In most cases, retired pay is fully taxable.
 The amount of taxable income is reduced by SBP costs and any waiver for VA compensation or deduction for dual compensation (federal civil service employment).
 The amount deducted from your pay for federal withholding tax is based on the number of exemptions you indicate on either your pay data form or your W-4 after retirement.